pedropnaves/react-boilerplate/README.md

 - Add Testing Library
 - Add Suport to routing
 - Improove build:prod configuration ( Terser, split Bundles, option to remove sourceMapping )
-- Add GitHub Actions to validate new PR's
 - Add Sonar to do code static analysis
 - Add @svgr/webpack in order to easily import SVG files
 - Add manifest.json and other configs in order to setup a PWA app (similar to what we have on create-react-app boilerplate)